Return of the Obra Dinn: Development

 With a more complete story, Pope created a new demo to take to PAX Australia in November 2016, adding thirteen additional characters to the original demo.
 However, unlike the first demo, the deaths were presented out of chronological order, and players were confused about how to progress.
 Pope realized this confusion would become worse with the full cast of characters.
 He found a solution by having ten events in the narrative serve as a catalyst for deaths, breaking the story into sections and allowing the plot to be more digestible to the player.
 Dividing the game into "chapters" then led to the creation of the logbook, serving as the timeline for the game and cataloguing the ship's crew in the same manner as the real East India Company.

 Pope stated he was not worried about how well Return of the Obra Dinn would perform financially, as he was still earning appreciable revenue from Papers, Please.
 He considered Obra Dinn a passion project and did not pressure himself with deadlines or marketing.
 Return of the Obra Dinn was released for macOS and Windows computers on October 17, 2018, published by the Japanese-based studio 3909.
 Versions for the Nintendo Switch, PlayStation 4, and Xbox One, ported by Warp Digital, were released on October 18, 2019.
 Physical editions were released through Limited Run Games for the PS4 and Nintendo Switch in 2020.

+In an interview with the YouTuber Cressup, Lucas Pope stated that the game was originally supposed to be a series and that the ending scene of Obra Dinn, if the game was 100% completed, would have given a clue as to the adventures the character was supposed to go on in later games.
+However, the length of time it took to create the game meant that Lucas then decided to move onto something else rather than continue with the series.